Soumyadip0806/Indic-Scripts-Unicode-Vocab-Checker-of-LLM/README.md

 🚀 **Analyze the Unicode coverage of 13 Indic language scripts in any model's vocabulary!**

 ## 📌 **Overview**
-`IndicUnicodeVocabChecker` is a tool designed to evaluate how well a language model supports 13 Indic scripts by analyzing its vocabulary.
-It works with transformer-based models such as **LLaMA, XLM-R, MuRIL, mBERT, RemBERT**, and more.
+This pipeline is designed to evaluate how well a language model supports 13 Indic scripts by analyzing its vocabulary.
+It works with transformer-based models such as **LLaMA, Phi, Gemma, IndicTrans, IndicBART, Lamini, T5, MuRIL, mBERT, etc**, and more.

 ### 🔍 **Key Features**
 ✅ Unicode dataset covering 13 Indic scripts.